 Oriana Lawson sets up refugee housing among the ruins of Brisbane.
-Oriana's sister, Miranda, agrees to lend several ex-Cerberus servers to SRN.
+She has agreed to lend ex-Ceberus servers owned by her sister, Miranda Lawson, to SRN.

 Long range communication is reestablished with Alpha Centauri.
 It appears the Manswell colony has survived the reaper war.